 In 1998 and 2000, respondents were asked about their "active" saving since the previous survey, defined as the net acquisition of assets.
 These questions were specific to the components of wealth where capital gains are most relevant.
-Measured active saving in the main home (s_1) , other real estate (s_2), and farm or private business (s_3), depend on ownership status.
+Measured active saving in the main home, other real estate, and farm or private business, depend on ownership status.
 If there was no change in ownership status between the survey years, active saving is defined as the change in the mortgage or loan principal plus investments and improvements.
 If there was a change in ownership status, the active saving is simply the change in net equity.
-Active saving in transportation assets (s_4) is defined as the change in the self-reported value of the assets between survey years after depreciating the asset at a rate of 20 percent per year.
-Active saving in investment retirement accounts or Keoghs (s_5) and in equities for publicly traded corporations or mutual funds (s_8) are defined as the self-reported acquisition of assets less withdrawals in these accounts.
+Active saving in transportation assets is defined as the change in the self-reported value of the assets between survey years after depreciating the asset at a rate of 20 percent per year.
+Active saving in investment retirement accounts or Keoghs and in equities for publicly traded corporations or mutual funds are defined as the self-reported acquisition of assets less withdrawals in these accounts.
 Active saving in all other assets are defined as the change in the self-reported value of the assets between waves, based on the assumption that capital gains in these assets are relatively small.
-Total saving is given as $s_t = \sum{k=1}^{12} s{kt}$.
-The dynamic budget constraint implies the change in wealth is the sum of capital gains and active saving, $\Delta w_t = G_t + s_t$.
-Thus, given both the change in wealth and active saving, capital gains in each asset is derived as $G{kt} = \Delta w{kt} - s{kt}$.
+Total saving is the sum of active saving in each component.
+Given both the change in wealth and active saving, capital gains in each asset is derived as the change in the value of that asset less active saving in that asset.

 Respondents provided detailed information regarding all sources of income over the previous calendar year, or previous month.
-These include self-reported social security income, supplemental security income, veteran's benefits, defined benefit retirement pensions, annuities, welfare, food stamps, and financial assistance from friends and family.
-Also, dividend and interest income were provided.
-Combining these sources of income yields a measure of all resources that flowed into the household in previous calendar year.
+These include self-reported social security income, supplemental security income, veteran's benefits, defined benefit retirement pensions, annuities, dividend and interest income, welfare, food stamps, and financial assistance from friends and family.
+Combining these sources of income yields a measure of all resources that flowed into the household in the previous calendar year.
 This is scaled by the number of years between survey waves for each household to generate a measure of total inter-survey-year income that is at the same frequency as measured active saving.
 The difference between total income and active saving yields measured consumption between survey years.
-In Table 2, income, consumption, and capital gains values are annualized by the individual specific number of years between survey dates.
+In Table 2, income, consumption, and capital gains values are annualized by the individual specific number of months between surveys.
 For the purposes of estimating the empirical model, consumption and income are converted to a two-year frequency.